cedricwalter/cedricwalter.github.io/_posts/switzerland/2018-06-02-google-devfest-2018-im-organizing-side-activities.md

 community building and learning about Google’s technologies.

 ![/assets/images/2020/06/IMG_1950.jpg]()
-This year i will be helping and organizing some side activities between the talk session.
+This year I will be helping and organizing some side activities between the talk session.
 And I prepared a lot of stuff, enough for 15 screens!

 - ![/assets/images/2020/06/IMG_1807.jpg](/assets/images/2020/06/IMG_1807.jpg)